-- Understand the searcher intent behind keywords you want to use.
+- Understand the searcher intent behind the keywords you want to use.

-- Research resources to create competitive content already shown up in the search results.
+- Research resources to create competitive content have already shown up in the search results.

 - Focus on long-tail keywords.
 They might have a low search volume, but they still give a high possibility to rank on the SERPs.
 People usually use longer keyword phrases when they want to find out more specific information about a particular topic.